-The Review Board requests the following information from Paramount regarding the proposed development.
-Paramount should provide a clear rationale for statements made, conclusions reached and intended courses of actions to be followed in carrying out the development.
+The Review Board requests that Paramount submit the following information regarding the proposed development as an addendum to its Environmental Screening Report for the Cameron Hills Drilling Project.
+Paramount shall provide a clear rationale for statements made, conclusions reached and intended courses of actions to be followed in carrying out the development.